 Under Format Options, check the Create a DOS startup disk option.
 Next, click “…” button to browse the folder where you have extracted Windows 98 MS-DOS files earlier.
 Select the folder and click OK.

-On the format tool, click START button.
+On the format tool, click the START button.
 A pop-up message will prompt you before proceeding that data on the drive will be lost.
 Agree to continue.
 Instantly, your bootable USB flash drive will be ready.
 You can now reformat computer using USB flash drive.
 Reformat computer without a disc.

 Start reformatting your netbook, laptop or desktop computer using your bootable USB drive.Before turning the computer on, plug in your bootable USB first and then turn on your computer.